Simply put, and shorn of clichés, Coaching supervision is about coaching a coach.

 - Some degree of understanding of psychological processes such as parallel processing, transference, countertransference and such others are needed to explore with the 5th Eye.
 Coaches need to educate themselves on these to be good supervisors.

-Coacharya firmly believes that Supervision is an essential coaching skill, as Mentoring is.
+Coacharya firmly believes that coaching supervision is an essential skill, as Mentoring is.
 Both add great value, one on the inner mindset and the other on the external expression, both coming together to create mastery.

-We therefore include supervision, mentoring, systemic coaching and basic psychology as part of our coach training curriculum.
+We therefore include supervisory coaching, mentoring, systemic coaching and basic psychology as part of our coach training curriculum.